© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Doniert Stone, accompanying cross shaft and underground chamber 650m SW of Common Moor is a scheduled monument protected by Historic England under reference 1010873.
 View the official record →

-The Doniert Stone is a fragmentary granite cross shaft of early medieval date, likely from the ninth century, located on the moorland near Common Moor in Cornwall.
+The Doniert Stone is a fragmentary inscribed standing stone located near Common Moor in Cornwall, comprising a cross shaft and associated underground chamber of early medieval date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010873.

 The Doniert Stone, accompanying cross shaft and underground chamber 650m SW of Common Moor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010873.